-Inter-operable Criminal Justice System (ICJS) is an ambitious project, aimed at integrating the Crime and Criminals Tracking Network and Systems (CCTNS) project with the eCourts and e-Prisons databases, as well as with other pillars of the criminal justice system such as forensics, prosecution and juvenile homes in a phased manner.
+Interoperable Criminal Justice System (ICJS) is an ambitious project, aimed at integrating the Crime and Criminals Tracking Network and Systems (CCTNS) project with eCourts and e-Prisons databases, as well as with other pillars of the criminal justice system such as forensics, prosecution and juvenile homes in a phased manner.

 eCourts has become interoperable with other pillars of the criminal justice delivery system.
-In a landmark achievement, a pilot was inaugurated on 15th December 2018 by Hon'ble Justice, Shri Madan B. Lokur, Chairman of Inter-operable Criminal Justice System (ICJS) and Judge-In-Charge. eCommittee, Supreme Court of India, through Video Conferencing in Warangal city of Telangana through live electronic exchange of data between courts and police.
+In a landmark achievement, a pilot was inaugurated on 15th December 2018 by Hon'ble Shri Justice (Retd.), Madan B. Lokur, Chairman of Interoperable Criminal System (ICJS) Justice Judge-In-Charge, e-Committee, Supreme Court of India, through video conferencing in Warangal city of through live electronic exchange of data between courts and police.

 Courts can consume live data of FIR and chargesheet from police.
 If FIR is ready in electronic form in the system of police, ICJS interface will indicate to the court about readiness of FIR data to be consumed.
-On consumption, court will get FIR number, names of the accused, details of offence, time, date, place of occurrence, details of arrest etc. Court will be able to consume this live electronic data from police. reciprocation, court will send all remand details, bail details, property release etc., to police.
+On consumption, court will get FIR number, names of accused, details of offence, time, date, place of occurrence, details of arrest etc. Court will be able to consume this live electronic data from police. reciprocation, court will send all remand details, bail details, property release etc., to police.

-Police will be able to see the update of each FIR and orders passed by the court in remand, bail or release of property.
+Police will be able to see the update of

+each FIR and orders passed by the court in remand, bail or release of property.

 When the chargesheet is ready in electronic form with police, it will be notified through ICJS interface, and court will consume the chargesheet data.
 On such consumption, court will get names of the accused and their details, names of victim and their details, names of witnesses and their details, name of investigating officer etc. Apart from these details, acts, sections, date of arrest, on bail or in jail, other details of offence, chargesheet number, FIR number will be sent to court.
 Court can consume this data and accept the same in Case Information System.
 In reciprocation, court will send CNR number link to police.
-The link of CNR number will give all the details of the case, parties, advocates, date of registration, first hearing and next hearing date and entire history of the case and business recorded.
+The link of CNR number will give all details of the case, parties, advocates, date registration, first hearing and next hearing date and entire history of the case and business recorded.